DARK

 “Don’t worry, Mrs. Patterson, we’ll take care of him.
 Let’s get him to the ambulance and the paramedics will take you to the emergency room.”

 Derek pressed his hands on his net cage and stood up in his playpen.
-He peeked over the top of the playpen at the man in the funny jacket and hat and cried out.
-But the man didn’t seem to notice.
+He peeked over the top of the rail at the man in the funny jacket and hat, and cried out.
+But the man paid no heed.
 Derek watched as the man took the now quiet thing from his mother’s arms and carried it outside.

 “We have a Papa-2-8-dot-5,” he heard the man say.
 “Get him to Broward General.
 We’ve called it in.
 They know we’re Code Blue en route.”

-Derek watched as his mommy and daddy left.
+Derek watched as his mommy and daddy the man outside.
 The room was now silent.
 Neither looked back at him.
 When they were no longer in sight, he glanced around and realized, once again, he was alone.
+And the room was darker than it should be.
 He began to cry.
-He knew what was about to happen and it frightened him.
+He knew what was about to happen.

 They came.
-They always did when he was alone and it was dark.
-Dark shadows emerged from nowhere, deformed and cruel.
+They always did when he was alone in the dark.
+Black shadows emerged from nowhere, deformed and cruel.
+They slid into existence.
 They made no sound when they moved, had no smell.
-He could only hear them when they spoke, which wasn’t often.
+Derek could only hear them when they spoke, which wasn’t often.
 Mostly, he could see them.

 Twisted, long, black creatures, oozed into the room from out of the nether.
 Their green eyes intent on Derek as first their faces, then their bodies, turned toward him.
 Thin, bent, long, and lithe, they moved about the room.
 They lurked outside his playpen.
-Macabre faces, twisted in anger and hatred, sorrow and despair, on heads at the end of long necks, bared their sharp teeth in soundless hisses.
-He cried as they drew close.
+Macabre faces bared their sharp white teeth, twisted in anger and hatred, sorrow and despair, on heads at the end of long necks.
+The contorted their mouths in soundless hisses.
+Derek cried as they drew close.
 Soft, frightened cries that went unheard by anyone—except the monsters.

-He backed away, the plastic mat on which he sat, stuck to the fat rolls on his little thighs, peeled away with a crackle as he moved.
+He backed away, the plastic mat on which he sat—stuck to the fat rolls on his little thighs—peeled away with a crackle as he moved.
 A set of long pointy fingers stretched toward the playpen.
-Derek stared, wide-eyed, frozen in fear, as the dark form flicked the metal bar that held the frame.
-The corner fell free with a loud pop that shook the playpen.
-Derek watched as another of the black things walked behind the first and around his cage.
-It smiled as it flicked the other metal brace on the other side.
+Derek stared, wide-eyed, frozen in fear, as one dark form flicked the metal bar that held the playpen’s frame.
+The corner fell free with a loud pop that shook his protective cage.
+Derek watched as another of the black things walked behind the first and around his cage, its movements slow and graceful.
+The monster smiled as it flicked the other metal brace on the other side.
 The far end of the playpen collapsed, and Derek peed in his diaper from fear.

 A soft, gentle voice, completely different from the appearance of the dark monster’s sinister smile, hissed from the mouth lined with sharp teeth that glistened in the dim light.

-“Come out, little one,” one of them said.
-It was different from the mean voice of his father.
+“Come out, little one,” the second monster said.
+Its voice was different from the mean voice of his father.
+Almost friendly.

-He didn’t want to come out.
+Derek didn’t want to come out.
 The things scared him.
 But he didn’t want to stay here alone, either.
-He wanted to run to his mommy.
-He looked out the door where she went.
-The flash of red and blue lights grew dimmer and he knew she’d left him.
-They all left him; he was alone with the dark things again.
+He wanted to crawl to his mommy.
+He looked out the door where she went, his cries unheard.
+The flash of red and blue lights grew dimmer as he watched and he knew she’d left him.
+They’d all left him; he was alone with the dark things again.

 He whined softly as he crawled to the open end of his playpen.
-With a frightened glance at the black things, Derek crawled toward the open door as fast as his limbs would allow.
+With a frightened glance at the black things, Derek crawled down to the floor and hurried toward the open door as fast as his tiny limbs would allow.
 His whines quickly grew into frightened tears as he made his way across the room.
-He could feel them close in on him.
-The light around him diminished in their presence, nether emanated off of them in a smokey cloud that disappeared back into the netherworld in the distance.
-The dim light in the house seemed to pull away from the darkness flowing from them.
+He could feel the dark things close in on him.
+The light around him diminished in their presence.
+Nether emanated off of them in a smokey cloud that disappeared back into the netherworld in long tendrils of smoke.
+The dim light in the house seemed to pull away from the darkness that flowed from them.
 He crawled away from the monsters in haste and cried for his mommy.
 But she didn’t come.

 “Yes, little one.
 Time to go," one of them said.

-The words confused him, and he looked back and stopped.
-The black things drew near, and a long finger reached for his face.
-A dark and thick liquid dripped from the tip onto the floor.
-It shimmered as it soaked into the sculpted olive-green carpet and vanished.
-Derek stopped crying, frozen in fear.
-The finger didn’t touch him.
+The words confused him, and he stopped and looked back, one hand suspended in the air mid-stride.
+The black things drew nearer and a long finger reached for his face.
+A dark and thick liquid dripped from the tip onto the floor, soundless as it splashed.
+It shimmered as it soaked into the sculpted olive-green carpet and vanished into nothing.
+Derek stopped crying, his sobs frozen from new fear.
+The finger didn’t touch him, though.
 It just hovered close before it turned and pointed to a chair with a floor lamp next to it—the chair his mother had always sat in with the noisy thing.
 He crawled along the wall like a mouse avoiding the open spaces.
 He tried to stay away from the scary things and made his way behind the chair.
 He didn’t know for sure, but he sensed that the chair offered safety.
 Without a thought, he crawled as fast as he could, the beaten down carpet rough on his knees.

 Behind the chair he saw the long thin black ‘no-no’ on the ground.
 He always wanted to play with it, but the mean voice of his father always yelled ‘no-no’ at him when he tried.
 He focused on it as curiosity overruled his fear.
 It looked interesting—and tasty.